Skip to main content

 We are living through the largest overhang in history.
 AI capabilities have advanced faster than our collective ability to recognise what they mean.
 The tools are public.
 The papers are on arXiv.
 The capabilities are subscription-priced.
 Yet most of the world is still treating these tools like nitrous at a party — generating fun images and chatbots — while the surgery remains unchanged.

-Two costs have collapsed.
+What AI has done is collapse two costs simultaneously.
 The cost of code — I can build something in an afternoon that would have taken a team months.
 And the cost of research — I can investigate a problem domain in a day that would have taken weeks of specialist time.
-When execution is cheap, the bottleneck shifts to agency: deciding what's worth doing.
+When both execution and investigation are cheap, the bottleneck shifts to something else entirely: deciding what's worth doing.

 The insulin story isn't about choosing the right intervention.
 It's about recognising that intervention is suddenly possible at all.
 The frame isn't prioritisation within constraints — it's expanding who gets to help.

 Avenues don't have to be civilisational.
-Some are: "Here's a problem nobody's solving because there's no money in it, here's what exists, here's where different kinds of people might actually help."
-And some investigations end with "this is intractable for me at my scale" — which is still valuable.
+Some end with "here's a problem nobody's solving because there's no money in it, here's what exists, here's where different kinds of people might actually help."
+Others end with "this is intractable at my scale" — which is still valuable.
 The map exists.
 Someone else might use it.

 I might be wrong about which problems are tractable.
 But I'd rather be wrong while trying than right while watching.